cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 coverage, enables new methods of registration and facilitates ongoing interaction between individuals and their identity data.

-"An estimated 1.1 billion people, including many millions of children, women and refugees, globally lack any form of officially recognized identification.
-Without an identity, individuals are often invisible - unable to vote, access healthcare, open a bank account, or receive an education - and bear higher risk for trafficking.
-Without accurate population data, public and private organizations struggle to broadly and accurately deliver the most basic human services" [@hid-sp18-506-NoID].
+> ``An estimated 1.1 billion people, including many millions of
+> children, women and refugees, globally lack any form of officially
+> recognized identification.
+Without an identity, individuals are
+> often invisible - unable to vote, access healthcare, open a bank
+> account, or receive an education - and bear higher risk for
+> trafficking.
+Without accurate population data, public and private
+> organizations struggle to broadly and accurately deliver the most
+> basic human services'' [@hid-sp18-506-NoID].

 Most people associate cryptocurrency with blockchain.
 But blockchain obviously has more to offer.
 This is an example where the blockchain